Hermit trail to Hermit Campground New Hot

 The rest house is a nice place to take a break, with shade and comfortable places to sit.
 From this point, the trail levels out as it traverses the Supai section of the canyon.
 The trail is washed out in several places in this point and requires some boulder hopping to get back on the trail.
 Even during these sections, the trail is easy to follow, requiring minimal route finding skills.
 The views of the canyon continue to open as you get closer to Cathedral Stairs.
-The trail then drops consistently through a series of switchbacks through the redwall section of the canyon, reaching the junction between Tonto trail and Hermit trail.
+The trail then drops consistently through a series of switchbacks through the redwall section of the canyon, reaching the signed junction between Tonto trail and Hermit trail (JCT_3L on the map).
 Stay on the Hermit trail for another 0.8 miles to get to the campground.
 Just before reaching the campground, you will notice the remains of the stables of the tourist camp on your left.
 Please treat these ruins with respect and don't take or touch anything.
 Let future generations find this place in the same condition as you do.

 The campground has about four campsites with easy access to Hermit creek, a year round source of water.
 There is also a pit toilet, places to hang packs, and food storage containers.
 It makes an excellent base to explore Hermit Creek and Hermit rapid.
 Be sure to treat water from Hermit creek before drinking.

-There is a trail down Hermit Creek to Hermit rapid that can be accessed either from Hermit trail (you will notice the sign as you get near the campground) or by just following down the canyon from the campsite.
+There is a trail down Hermit Creek to Hermit rapid that can be accessed either from Hermit trail (you will notice the sign as you get near the campground - JCT_4L on the map) or by just following down the canyon from the campsite.
 The trail meets up with the canyon bottom after about 0.25 miles of hiking, so either way is rewarding.
 There will be some route finding required here, as the trail crosses the creek many times, but as long as you continue down canyon, you will be fine.
 Keep an eye out for rock cairns to stay on the trail.
 This is a very lovely canyon, with impressive narrows that gradually open up into a lush desert canyon.
 Take all day and really enjoy the beauty of this area, it is well worth the extra day in your schedule.
 After descending 1500 ft and walking 1.5 miles, you will reach the Colorado River and Hermit Rapid.
 Hermit Rapid is one of the larger rapids in the canyon and if you get lucky, you may get to watch a river rafting party try to navigate the water here.

 The return route is the Hermit trail.
 Enjoy your national park!